 People often ask, if a police officer assaults you, can you defend yourself?
 Can a citizen use force to resist an unlawful arrest?
 Can you fight back against a police officer?
 Self-defense against police seems reasonable.
 After all, if they can only use reasonable force against a suspect, it seems like citizens should be able to fight back when they use unreasonable force.

-However, there are exceptions when it comes to unlawful arrests.
-These usually apply when the officer does not have legal grounds or authority to detain someone.
-The law varies by jurisdiction, but generally, resisting an unlawful arrest can lead to charges of resisting arrest, obstructing justice, or other offenses.
+There are limited exceptions involving unlawful arrests, which generally apply when an officer lacks legal grounds or authority to detain someone.
+The law varies by jurisdiction, but resisting an arrest—even an unlawful one—can still result in charges such as resisting arrest, obstructing justice, or other criminal offenses.

 Lawful vs. Unlawful Arrest

-A lawful arrest occurs when a peace officer has reasonable grounds or probable cause to believe you have committed a crime.
-In contrast, an unlawful arrest happens when an officer detains you without sufficient cause.
+- Unlawful arrest happens when an officer detains you without sufficient cause.
 For example, they could lack probable cause or a valid warrant.

 Generally, no one can use physical force against an officer just because they disagree with being arrested.
 Even if the arrest is unlawful, citizens are usually prohibited from using physical force to resist.
 If you’re unlawfully arrested, you must comply and then challenge the arrest in court.